Truly Fabulous Graze Board

 Parties are about the people, so having something for everyone is inclusive and kind.
 You might not like almonds or olives or blue cheese, but lots of people do, so think about serving items outside your comfort zone that you know your friends might enjoy.
 I’m not saying you need to serve something you are religiously or ethically uncomfortable with, but go a little wild with the appetizers and save the safe stuff for the main meal.

-In every other situation I will tell you to serve an odd number of something, but I think a great cheese plate has 4 types of cheese: hard, aged, soft, and blue.
+A great cheese plate has 4 types of cheese: hard, aged, soft, and blue.

 I hope you enjoy putting together your graze board/appetizer tray!
 Feel free to share the beauty of what you put together with me over on Instagram, you can find me @thishealthytable.